 Mammography also can cause breast implants to break (rupture) or leak.
 If you have silicone gel-filled implants, this rupture may not be noticeable, but it can cause pain or health problems.
 To prevent extensive leakage, it is important to have regular breast MRIs to check for silicone gel leakage.
 If the rupture is not detected, silicone gel can leak through the body and cause serious medical problems.

-If you have silicone gel breast implants that are leaking, they can cause lumps (silicone granulomas) that are mistaken for breast cancer.
+If you have silicone gel breast implants that are leaking, they can cause lumps (silicone granulomas) that can be mistaken for breast cancer.
 It can also be difficult to know when a lump really is breast cancer.
 If you have any lumps, be sure to have them checked for cancer right away.
 If they are from leaking silicone, it is important to have your implants removed.

 All articles have been reviewed and approved by Diana Zuckerman, PhD, and other senior staff.